aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Photos become visible immediately after upload.

-Admin can hide or restore photos.
+Admin can hide, restore, or delete profile photos.

-If a hidden photo is primary, another visible photo should become primary if available.
+If a hidden or deleted photo is primary, another visible photo should become primary if available.

-If required photo rules are no longer satisfied after photo moderation:
+If required photo rules are no longer satisfied after photo moderation or admin photo deletion:

 * A never-completed profile stays `incomplete`.
 * A previously complete profile becomes `invalid`.